andreafiori/laravel-admin-api/README.md

 Generate Open API documentation with l5-swagger:

     php artisan l5-swagger:generate

-Login endpoint:
+A login endpoint with parameters (email and password) will let you to obtain a Bearer token:

     POST /api/login

-If you obtain the error: Personal access client not found.
-Please create one.
+If you obtain the error "Personal access client not found.
+Please create one.", run:

     php artisan passport:install

+## Tests

+Tests use Sqlite and memory database configuration (see phpunit.xml).

-## Run tests
+Run tests:

     php artisan test